-[1:10] And the reason why, I think it's because 17 times in Exodus, he tells us that he won't.
-But the second book of the Old Testament in Egypt, it says God heard their groaning and he remembered his covenant with Abraham.
+[1:10] And the reason why, I think it's because 17 times in Exodus he tells us that he wants to give us a gift of the Lord. in Egypt.
+It says God heard their groaning and he remembered his covenant with Abraham.

 He looked on the Israelites.
-He was concerned about them.
-And he steps into the pages of history and rescues them for a relationship.
+He was concerned about them and he steps into the pages of history and rescues them for a relationship.
 And Andrew and I have said that strap line.
 We've said it so many times throughout the series.
 I wonder if it now just washes over you.
 Maybe as New Testament believers, as Christians, we're overly used to the idea of loving and caring Jesus.

-That idea of rescued for relationship just washes over us.
+That idea of rescued for a relationship just washes over us.
 But in the story here, we're supposed to be wowed by the idea.

-Our God hears.
-He remembers.
-He covenants.
-He sees, is concerned and saves.
+Our God hears, he remembers, he covenants, he sees, is concerned and saves.
 He speaks, listens and protects.
 There's his son, his spirit, his family.
 Our God is relational.
-And I don't think there is a better claim in the marketplace of God's than the fact that God is relational.
+And I don't think there is a better claim in the marketplace of gods than the fact that God is relational.

 You see, the Lord is not like the rest.
 He's holy.
 He's set apart.
-The only way to know what he's like to compare him to is the things he does.
-And in Exodus, the things he does, the thing he does is rescues people for relationship.
+The only way to know what he's like, to compare him to, is the things he does.
+And in Exodus, the things he does, the thing he does, is rescues people for relationship.
 It's so special that we're supposed to say, wow.

+Wow.
 But instead, his people gave their love to a golden calf instead.
 You see, last week, instead of judging them as they deserved, he was gracious and compassionate.
 He forgave their sin.

-And so that way, the relationship could continue.
-And as we'll see today, the main thing in the story is that there are completely different people.
+[3:34] And so that way, the relationship could continue.
+And as we'll see today, the main thing in the story is that they're a completely different people.
 So look at chapter 35, verse 21.
 Look at verse 21.

 And everyone who was willing and whose heart moved them came and brought an offering to the Lord for the work on the tent of meeting, for all its service and for the sacred garments.

 Do you remember when we calculated the cost of the tabernacle?
-We said they needed a ton of gold plus three and a half tons of silver and bronze, not to mention all the other luxury items.
+We said they needed a ton of gold, plus three and a half tons of silver and bronze, not to mention all the other luxury items.